hakrrr/Cpp-Python-Learning/README.md

-# Cpp-Python-Learning
+# RL-Cpp-Python-Learning
-Personal learning process & exploration of features in C++ and Python (3.7).
+Personal learning process of Reinforcement Learning & exploration of features in C++ and Python (3.7)